-OGSD custodial staff cleans, sanitizes and disinfects all district facilities prior to the start of school.
-Hard surfaces are treated with 764 Lemon Quat disinfectant and wiped down each day.
-Classrooms and offices are properly ventilated during all cleaning and disinfecting to the extent practicable.
+Contracted custodial staff cleans, sanitizes and disinfects Centers on a nightly basis.
+Centers are properly ventilated during all cleaning and disinfecting to the extent practicable.
 Windows and doors are kept open to increase airflow as much as possible.
+Staff will clean and sanitize during the day as appropriate.